drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/why/main.md

 ## Why can I not only use a `while` loop

 The `for` loop allows us to iterate over any selection of objects.
-Some languages do not have a generic `for` loop like this.
+Some languages do not have a generic `for` loop.
 In some cases it is only possible to iterate over a set of integers (similar to the `for i in range(n)` pattern) or to only use a `while` loop.